CharlieDLee/sp-super-webparts/sp-super-search/README.md

 * lib/* - intermediate-stage commonjs build artifacts
 * dist/* - the bundled script, along with other resources
 * deploy/* - all resources which should be uploaded to a CDN.

+###  Disclaimer

+THIS CODE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.